AEBeneluxNordics/ALONE/README.md

 12. Please allow 6 months for delivery of Prize(s) from the Confirmation Date.
 13. We will process your data in accordance with clauses 8.6 and 8.7 of the Competition Terms below and our Privacy Policy.
 14. Promoter: AETN UK, 1 Queen Caroline Street, Hammersmith, London, W6 9YN.
 Although this Competition is run by AETN UK, the terms and conditions of any third party supplier (“the Prize Providers”) also apply and must be accepted and complied with by the winner(s).
 These include but are not limited to compliance with any age restrictions and/or health and safety regulations which apply whilst that winner enjoys any element of the Prize and/or are taking part in any other promotional activity.
-15. Prize Provider: AETN UK
-By clicking this box you confirm that you have understood and accept the Rules set out above and the Competition Terms and Conditions.

 AETN UK
 ALONE and HISTORY SWEDEN® Channel Competition